seanpaolo1627/Software-Engineering-Project-for-Restaurant-Management/README.md

 ## Overview

-This project is a comprehensive web application designed for managing restaurant operations and providing a seamless online ordering experience for customers.
-It consists of three main components: a customer-facing menu and ordering system, a customer order tracking portal, and a restaurant management dashboard.
+This project is a web application  for managing the restaurant operations for the restaurant named Caras Food Haven located in Panabo City and providing a seamless online ordering experience for customers.
+It consists of three main components: a customer menu and ordering system, a customer payment tracking portal using PayMongo, and a restaurant management dashboard that has functionalities such as stock and stock out ingredients, Employee and Customer Profiling, etc.

 ## Technologies Used